AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

   - Both are read-only from the device;
   - Both have limited per-SM resources:
     - Constant cache: 64 KB,
-    - Read-only cache: 48 KB.
+    - Read-only cache: Merged into unified L1/Texture cache.
+      - Shared with shared memory, 96 KB in total.
   - Constant cache performs better on uniform reads:
     - where every thread in a warp accesses the same address;
   - Read-only cache is better for scattered reads.